Dick Van Dyke Reveals He Paid Walt Disney $4,000 to Play Banker in 'Mary Poppins'

 "I always, when I tell my friends you’re in it.
 They go, ‘Oh, he’s playing Bert,' I go, 'Remember he played two parts in that movie,'" Miranda explained, something Van Dyke says he's well aware of.

 "It's funny when you’re a kid and you see it, you don’t realize that.
 You don’t realize it’s you in that other part," he added.
-"But you know when they made me up as the old man in the old one, I had to go to go to Walt and ask him for the part, he didn’t give it to me."
+"But you know when they made me up as the old man in the old one, I had to go to Walt and ask him for the part, he didn’t give it to me."

 Despite having to persuade Disney to allow him to star in the original, the veteran actor was welcomed to the sequel, returning to the story disguised as Mr. Dawes Jr.